nikhilweee/nikhilweee.github.io/content/resume/_index.md

 +++

-Here's a summary of what I've done so far in a format that you're more accustomed to.
-You can [expand](https://drive.google.com/file/d/1zblqFeTflK1ksWdyUZv665Joi95hLQdB/view) it for better readability, or even [download](https://drive.google.com/uc?id=1zblqFeTflK1ksWdyUZv665Joi95hLQdB&export=download) it if you please.
+Here's my resume.
+You can [expand](https://drive.google.com/file/d/1zblqFeTflK1ksWdyUZv665Joi95hLQdB/view) it for better readability, or [download as PDF](https://drive.google.com/uc?id=1zblqFeTflK1ksWdyUZv665Joi95hLQdB&export=download) it if you please.

 {{<rawhtml>}}
 <div style="aspect-ratio: 1/1.414">